ilanschnell/bitarray/README.md

 ----------------

 As mentioned above, bitarray objects behave very much like lists, so there is not too much to learn.
-The biggest difference from list objects is the ability to access the machine representation of the object.
+The biggest difference from list objects (except that bitarray are obviously homogeneous) is the ability to access the machine representation of the object.
 When doing so, the bit endianness is of importance; this issue is explained in detail in the section below.
 Here, we demonstrate the basic usage of bitarray objects: